Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - jaundice (yellowing of the skin and eyes)

-It takes 4 to 6 weeks from the time of infection for glandular fever symptoms to develop.
+It takes about 4 to 7 weeks from the time of infection for glandular fever symptoms to develop.

 Symptoms most often occur in older children and young adults.
 Young children may have mild symptoms or no symptoms.
-Nearly half of people infected have no symptoms.
+Most infected people have no symptoms.

 Glandular fever symptoms can last weeks to months, especially fatigue and lack of energy.